- Class: Mammalia

 Quokkas are one of several Australian terrestrial native mammals that suffered severe declines after the red fox arrived in the southwest of Western Australia in early 1930s.
 Today, predation by feral cats and foxes, habitat loss, altered fire patterns, and disease spreading through an isolated population are the main threats to quokkas, according to a 2019 study published in the journal Ecological Complexity.

-According to mathematical models, researchers found that quokkas would thrive alongside the dingo, a native apex predator, as its presence suppresses the nonnative mesopredator red fox through competition, direct killing, or fear-induced behaviors.
+According to mathematical models, conservation researchers found that quokkas would thrive alongside the dingo, a native apex predator, as its presence suppresses the nonnative red fox through competition, direct killing, or fear-induced behaviors.
 “Even if both predators target the same prey, the total intensity of predation is reduced in the presence of the apex predator,” they write.
 This is important if not counterintuitive data, useful in the conservation of this (and other) species.

-Another recent scientific study shed light on possible effective management and conservation strategies.
+Another recent study sheds light on possible effective management and conservation strategies.
 A spatial ecology project revealed surprising habitat use for quokkas: they spent 16% of their time in thickets, 22% in heath, 60% of their time in jarrah and karri forest, and less than 2% in creek and riparian habitat.
 The latter was used primarily to get from one suitable habitat patch to another.
 The authors wrote that “Management of preferred habitat as well as riparian corridors is necessary for the maintenance of a functional metapopulation.”
 Such science-based information is useful for land managers prioritizing which areas to protect for quokkas.

 An attempt to reintroduce quokkas to a reserve near Perth was not successful.
 Even the most robust population of quokkas, inhabiting Rottnest Island, is under siege from an uptick in development of the island for recreational activities.
 The quokka is listed as Vulnerable on the International Union for Conservation of Nature (IUCN) Red List of Threatened Species because its population has declined by at least 50 percent over recent decades, and currently hovers around 7,500 to 15,000 mature individuals worldwide.